 Sandy Bradshaw: 38, Loving wife, mother of two, stewardess on Flight 93 on 9/11/01.
-Ten years have now passed*, and her two children are about to enter their teens.
+Thirteen years have now passed, and her two children are in their teens.
 Her son Nathan was a baby, and her daughter Alexandria, at age three, little more than one when their mother was taken from them.

 Sandy, along with four siblings, grew up on a chicken ranch, of all places, but she dreamed of "flying the friendly skies" as a stewardess.
 She first became a "stew" for US Airways in 1990, but was laid off five months later.
 She met the man who was to become her husband, working as a pilot for US Air.
 By December of that same year, she was working for United Airlines.

 She'd been working as a stewardess for over ten years, but with the arrival of her babies, she was cutting back her hours to spend more time with them.
 She was only making two, two day trips a month, the minimum amount of time she could work, when she took off on that fateful day.

 Phil Bradshaw got a phone call from his wife that morning:

 "Have you seen what's happening?
 Have you heard?"
 She asked in a calm voice.
 "We've been hijacked."

 And, in the typical, gutsy manner of those aboard Flight 93, She told her husband that she and the other attendants were boiling water to throw at the hijackers.